-In the previous lesson, students learned what runoff coefficients are, how to use them in determining the design of rainwater harvesting basins, and how to determine the amount of rainfall (supply) that can be collected over the course of a year for their chosen rainwater harvesting collection area.
+In Lesson 6, students learned about runoff coefficients and how to apply them in designing rainwater harvesting basins.
+They also practiced calculating the annual volume of rainfall (supply) that can be collected from their chosen collection area.

 Launch the lesson